The Sea Hawk (1940 film): Production

 The portions of the film set in the Americas are tinted sepia.

 The film was announced in June 1936 and would star Errol Flynn, then coming off his success with Captain Blood.

 Originally planned as an adaptation of Rafael Sabatini's 1915 novel The Sea Hawk, the film used an entirely different story inspired by the exploits of Sir Francis Drake, unlike the 1924 silent film adaptation, which was fairly faithful to Sabatini's plot (which, in turn, was very similar to the plot of Captain Blood).

-Adaptations of the novel were written by Richard Neville and Delmer Daves before Seton I Miller wrote a basically new story titled Beggars of the Sea based on Sir Francis Drake.
+Adaptations of the novel were written by Richard Neville and Delmer Daves before Seton I. Miller wrote a basically new story titled Beggars of the Sea based on Sir Francis Drake.
 Sabatini's name was still used in promotional materials however as it was felt it had commercial value.
 Howard Koch then reworked Miller's script while still keeping the basic structure and story.

-The speech the queen gives at the close of the film was meant to inspire the viewing British audience, which was already in the grip of the Second World War.
-Suggestions that it was the duty of all free men to defend liberty, and that the world did not belong to any one man (an obvious insinuation of Hitler's wish to conquer Europe), were rousing.